LibreCat/Catmandu-Store-Elasticsearch/README.md

 ## drop

-Deletes the elasticsearch index backing this store.
+Deletes the Elasticsearch index backing this store.
 Calling functions after this may fail until this class is reinstantiated, creating a new index.

 # COMPATIBILITY